Jorshstar/simple_shell/README.md

 # SIMPLE SHELL PROJECT
 # Description
-.
-Who designed and implemented theA simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
+.A simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
 Additional functions are also included.
-This program was written entirely in C as a milestone project for ALX Africa Software Engineering.
+This program was written entirely in C as a milestone project for ALX Africa Software Engineering